[ratethatcommentary.com]

 View at IMDB

 NOTE: The U.S./Canada Region 1 DVD release only has the first two commentary tracks listed here.
-All four commentaries are only available on the Region 2 release.
 The Korean region 3 release only has the first commentary track.
+All four commentaries are only available on DVD on the Region 2 DVD, but are all also available on the 2009 Blu-ray release.

-Commentary 1: Co-screenwriter/actor Simon Pegg and co-screenwriter/director Edgar Wright Rating:8.0/10 (23 votes) [graph]Login to vote or review
+Commentary 1: Co-screenwriter/actor Simon Pegg and co-screenwriter/director Edgar Wright Rating:7.8/10 (32 votes) [graph]Login to vote or review

 Reviewed by droidguy1119 on April 11th, 2006:Find all reviews by droidguy1119